Zi-Lab/zTrack/README.txt

     by using the "xcode-select" command from macOS Terminal: sudo xcode-select -s /Applications/Xcode.app

-    - step 2: unzip matlabPyrTools-master.zip to the same folder, then run compilePyrTools under the MEX subfolder of matlabPyrTools
+    - step 2: run compilePyrTools under the MEX subfolder of matlabPyrTools

     - step 3: add matlabPyrTools-master and subfolders to MATLAB path